ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.md

 ![Set up python loggers](../images/setup-logger-application.png)

-To control the logger for specific Actors or Tasks, view
+If you want to control the logger for particular actors or tasks, view [customizing logger for individual worker process](#customizing-worker-process-loggers)

 :::